Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>

 We will present a standards-based generalized architecture for large-scale data\* repositories for research and preservation illustrated with real-world examples drawn from a number of languages and cultural archive projects.
-This work is taking place in the context of the Australian Humanities and Social Sciences Research Data Commons, particularly the Language Data component thereof and the long-established PARADISEC cultural archive.
-The standards used include the Oxford Common File Layout for storage, Research Object CRATE (RO-Crate) for consistent linked-data description of {{< glossary_link display="FAIR" id="fair" >}} digital objects, and a language data metadata profile to ensure long-term interoperability between systems and re-usability over time.
+This work is taking place in the context of the Australian Humanities and Social Sciences Research Data Commons, particularly the Language Data component thereof and the long-established {{< glossary_link display="PARADISEC" id="paradisec" >}} cultural archive.
+The standards used include the Oxford Common File Layout for storage, Research Object CRATE ({{< glossary_link display="RO-Crate" id="ro-crate" >}}) for consistent linked-data description of {{< glossary_link display="FAIR" id="fair" >}} digital objects, and a language data metadata profile to ensure long-term interoperability between systems and re-usability over time.
 We also discuss data {{< glossary_link display="licensing" id="licensing" >}} and authorization for access to non-open resources.
 We suggest that the approach shown here may be used in other disciplines or for other kinds of digital library, repository or archival systems.

 \*The submitted abstract did not have the word data here - added for clarity